Aalto5G/yale/README.md

 # YaLe

 YaLe is Yet another Lexer eliminator, or Yacc and Lex combined.
+It may also mean YaLe ain't Lexing engine.
 It is intended for event-driven incremental non-blocking network protocol parsing in a state machine architecture.
 Essentially, you have a parser state for each connection.
 When new data arrives, you feed it to the parser.

 The ingenuity of YaLe is parser state dependent lexer.
 The lexer is fully integrated to the parser, and generated at the same time the parser is